IAbeteEtMechante/Well_well/README.md

 <!-- LICENSE -->
 ## License

-All this work is fully openSource feel free to use it.
+All this work is fully Open Source, feel free to use it.

 <!-- CONTACT -->
 ## Contact